 An obvious shortcoming is that there is a lag between the time the data is calculated and published.
 Once the index has started to fall, in some cases it may be too late to take action.
 Additionally, every downturn in the index does not always mean a recession is inevitable.
 However, when a recession is underway, the LEI is better at predicting the start of a new recovery.
 Despite these limitations, we believe that the LEI’s still have a role to play and are a valuable resource for investors as a simple reference point which they can use to compare the relative prospects of different regions.

-1 Unemployment Claimant Count, Weekly Working Hours, Consumer Expectations of General Economic Situation over next 12 months, Stock Prices (FTSE All Share), Yield Spread (10 years minus bank rate), Productivity, Total Gross Operating Surplus of Corporations and Housing Sales Expectation for next 3 months.
+1 Unemployment Claimant Count, Weekly Working Hours, Consumer Expectations of General Economic Situation over next 12 months, Stock Prices (UK All Share), Yield Spread (10 years minus bank rate), Productivity, Total Gross Operating Surplus of Corporations and Housing Sales Expectation for next 3 months.